gavinlyonsrepo/pic_18F47K42_projects/README.md

 * Description: A set of projects and libraries for a **Microchip** PIC 18F47K42 Micro-controller.
 * Author: Gavin Lyons
-* Copyright: (C) 2020 Gavin Lyons GNU GPL. see LICENSE.md in documentation section
+* Copyright: (C) 2020 Gavin Lyons, MIT. see LICENSE.md in documentation section

 Project List
 -----------------------------------------